 - Funguy from Chrono Cross.
 He was originally a normal human, but became a humanoid fungus after eating an enchanted mushroom.

 - The Wii platformer titled Mushroom Men: The Spore Wars.

-- Dwarf Fortress has plump helmet men (plump helmet is a fungus, one of dwarven crops).
+- Dwarf Fortress has the plump helmet men (plump helmet is a fungus, one of the dwarven crops).

 - In Brain Dead 13, Lance will encounter these mushroom people in the garden maze in one death scene, and without warning, one of them will jump up so high, it will explode and spray him with its spores that can cause little mushrooms to sprout all over his body.
 This video explains it all.